SparrowMike/Movieland/TO_DO_!!.md

 <!--?
 MUST ?-->

+- on click show overview of selected movie!
+- improve movies and tv

 - Reset setTrailer = when video missing set value to null!
 - STOP rendering when information not available
 - Fix the api bug not showing pictures etc